Building regulations in the United Kingdom: Part C. Site preparation and resistance to contaminants and moisture

 Nothing should be growing on the ground covered by the building.

 Precautions must be taken to stop gases and dangerous substances from previous land use from entering the building and endangering the health and safety of occupants.

 Subsoil drainage will be in place, if needed, to stop the passage of ground moisture to the interior of the building and to prevent damage to the fabric of the building.

 The walls, floors and roof of the building shall prevent moisture passing to the inside of the building.
+Damp-proof courses are often used to prevent moisture from the ground rising.

 The building must have provision to prevent condensation occurring in the roof structure.

 Complaints arose in the Bristol area after Storm Emma in February 2018 that the attics of more than 50 newly built homes had filled up with snow.
 Barratt Developments and Redrow plc denied any liability, saying that “Lofts in modern homes are designed to act as home ventilators and to eradicate moisture and condensation issues.
 The vents are installed in order to comply with building regulations and as such the homes affected by the snow were not defective in any way.”